zzzprojects/docs/entityframework-extensions.net/pages/documentations/options/ignore-on-update-expression.md

 The `IgnoreOnUpdateExpression` allows you to ignore some columns when the `BulkUpdate` method is executed.

-The following example ignores the `CreatedDate` property when bulk update operation is performed.
+The following example ignores the `CreatedDate` property when a bulk update operation is performed.

 ```csharp
 using (var context = new EntityContext())